With that, we set out to explain the different types of coffee grinders out there, so you can avoid the confusion and overwhelm that we experienced.

 - 12 Our Best Burr Coffee Grinder Reviews:

 "We love its ability to produce a high-quality grind for both espresso and drip coffee."

 Something this powerful should cost more than it does.
-We consider the Baratza Encore to be a total steal for the value and endless cups of great coffee you’ll enjoy.
-Easily our pick for the best coffee grinder out there for a wide variety of uses.
+We consider the Baratza Encore to be a total steal for the value and endless cups of great brew you’ll enjoy.
+Easily our pick for one of the best coffee grinders out there for a wide variety of uses.

 Top Low-Budget Pick: The Capresso 560

 Before we get into it though, a quick word on buying an uber-cheap coffee grinder: just don’t do it.

 That being said, it is possible to pick up a great espresso bean grinder without breaking the bank – we just encourage you to see this as a worthwhile investment for the quality you crave.

 Baratza Vario 886